 These tasty Bisquick pancakes are popular for a great reason - they're easy enough for kids to make on their own, and they always turn out perfectly fluffy and golden!
 Make the classic Bisquick pancake version, or try Bisquick's ultimate pancake recipe to get your weekend underway!

 What is better for a perfect lazy weekend morning than a delicious stack of hot Bisquick pancakes?
 The kind that you grew up anticipating on Saturdays?

 This easy pancake recipe is what you remember enjoying as a kid when you whip up the classic Bisquick pancake recipe!

-Bisquick mix gets an easy upgrade in this recipe that will make you (and everyone else) think you made pancakes from scratch.
+Bisquick mix gets an easy upgrade in this recipe, making you (and everyone else) think you made pancakes from scratch.
 Best part?
-It’s still an easy, fail-proof, and delicious breakfast that anyone can make.
+It’s still an easy, fail-proof, and delicious breakfast anyone can make.